 Below is a comparison of some modern presidents, early in their terms, and as they were leaving office.

-Nixon coasted to an historic landslide in 1972, only to resign in disgrace two years later.
-He was consumed by the scandal and it took a toll on him.
+Nixon coasted to a historic landslide in 1972, only to resign in disgrace two years later.
+He was consumed by the scandal and it took quote a toll on him.

 Reagan liked to delegate and shun details.
 Even though he had the Iran Contra scandal, he left the office positive and largely unaffected by the pressures of the office.